ourchitecture/labs-web/src/docs/decisions/optimize_automation-tasks.md

 deciders: Ourchitecture
 ---

-# Use Wireit for developer task automation
+# Optimize automation tasks

 ## Context and Problem Statement

-Developer tasks require automation.
+Automation can benefit drastically from caching, dependency management, and more.

 ## Considered Options